surf-visualization/blospray/readme.md

 for which it is infeasible or unattractive to load into Blender.
 Instead, one can use a proxy object, such as a cube mesh to represent a rectangular volume, in a Blender scene and attach a plugin to it.
-During rendering BLOSPRAY will call the plugin to load the actual scene data associated with the proxy on the server.
+During rendering BLOSPRAY will call the plugin on the server to load the actual scene data associated with the proxy.
 In this way Blender scene creation, including camera animation and lighting, can be done in the usual way as the proxy object shows the bounding box of the data and can even be transformed and animated.